jsmonet/wup/README.md

 Currently the program works on my laptop.
 Currently it hasn't been tested anywhere else.
 I feel like it deserves the "works on my machine" badge of honor presently, but I will work on shedding that designation shortly.

+## INSTALL!

+`go install github.com/jsmonet/wup`

+This is assuming you have go installed on your system.
+If not... install it and then run

+`go install github.com/jsmonet/wup`

 ## USE!

 ```